mobolarin/Northwind-Retail-Analysis/README.md

 It focuses on turning raw data into actionable insights by applying core SQL techniques like aggregation, grouping, and filtering.
 The analysis highlights key areas such as global customer distribution, high-value customers, business performance, and operational gaps.

-Overall, the project demonstrates how data can support decision-making, identify growth opportunities, and improve business efficiency.

 ## Project Objectives
 1. Analyse customer distribution and diversity.
 2. Evaluate business activity and revenue performance.